makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

- Display the number of lines that contain a pattern in a file
+ Displaying lines that contain a pattern and 3 lines after them